 Responsibilities

-- Perform other duties as assigned to meet business needs.
-Keep accurate and updated time sheets and complete required training and paperwork.
+- Facility Support and Additional Duties.
+Perform other duties as assigned to meet business needs.
+Maintain accurate and up-to-date timesheets and complete all required training and paperwork.
 Staff living on-site in the residential community are considered essential employees as determined by the HET Facility Manager and the Observatory Superintendent.
-They will be required to serve on the Observatory Emergency Response team “ERT" and perform tasks to help respond to emergencies, such as fire, medical, hazardous material, or other emergencies threatening or interfering with the facility's normal operations.
+They will be required to serve on the Observatory Emergency Response team, “ERT,” and perform tasks to help respond to emergencies such as fire, medical issues, hazardous materials, or other emergencies that threaten or interfere with the facility's normal operations.

-For additional information and to apply: HET Science Operations Manager
+For additional information and to apply: Telescope Operator, Hobby-Eberly Telescope

 Maintenance Worker I